-Don’t be afraid to hang the dress off the bed if it’s a hotel four poster bed.
-You may need to find a windowsill or an area of interesting contrast to shoot details and jewelry.
+Don’t be afraid to hang the dress off the bed if it’s a hotel four-poster bed.
+You may need to find a windowsill or an area of interesting contrast to shoot details and jewellery.
 I’ll often change to my 50mm 1.8 to show the depth of field, and create some magic in the background.

 Take the opportunity to photograph the tables and favours in the dining room while the bride begins getting ready.
 Often the wedding breakfast takes place in the ceremony room, be mindful that the staff will need to turn the room around and you may have to wait for those shots.
 Shoot wide, I use a 14-24mm lens, to capture the room as a whole then shoot details on a wide open telephoto lens using that wonderful bokeh effect to create images with a dreamlike quality.